TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Experiments

 \subsubsection{Bivariate normal distribution}

-At last, we consider a simple feature-selection task with known ground truth, namely to find a bivariate normal distribution defined in a high-dimensional space.
-For this purpose, we generated a bivariate normal distribution of size $n = 500$ from features $x$ and $y$, added features such as normal, exponential, logistic, triangular, uniform, Laplace, Rayleigh, and Weibull distributions all with zero mean $\mu = 0$ and identity covariance matrix $\sigma = 1$, and augmented the feature space as described in Section~\ref{sec:limitations_of_mutual_information}.
-In terms of Pearson or Spearman's correlation coefficient, none of the features have coefficients of determinations higher than $1\%$ with respect to the bivariate normal distribution, so the data set appears to be completely uncorrelated.
-However, since the ground truth is known, there are two features, namely $x$ and $y$, to describe the bivariate normal distribution of the data set.\\
+At last, we consider a simple feature-selection task with known ground truth, namely to find a bivariate normal distribution embedded in a high-dimensional space.
+For this purpose, we generated a bivariate normal distribution of size $n = 500$ from features $x$ and $y$, added additional variables such as normal, exponential, logistic, triangular, uniform, Laplace, Rayleigh, and Weibull distributions all with zero mean $\mu = 0$ and identity covariance matrix $\sigma = 1$, and augmented the feature space as described in Section~\ref{sec:limitations_of_mutual_information}.
+In terms of Pearson or Spearman's correlation coefficient, none of the features have coefficients of determinations higher than $1\%$ with respect to the bivariate normal distribution.
+Thus, without knowing the ground truth, the data set appears to be uncorrelated.
+However, since the ground truth is known, there are two features, namely $x$ and $y$, to completely describe the bivariate normal distribution of the data set.\\

-\paragraph{Subspace search} In order to find the two most relevant features from the high-dimensional data set, subspace search is performed up to the second subset dimensionality.
+\paragraph{Subspace search} In order to find the two most relevant features from the high-dimensional data set, a subspace search is performed up to the second subset dimensionality.
 Further, feature selection is being performed for four sets of $50$, $100$, $200$, and $500$ data samples (Fig.~\ref{fig:bivariate_normal_distribution}).
 Results are reported in Table~\ref{tab:bivariate_normal_distribution_subspaces}.